Initiatives 2006 -

 I would have expected that academics can recognize blatantly illogical arguments—if person X forces person Y to do (or not to do) Z, whether or not to do Z is not a choice of person Y—but time and again HKUST managers and my colleagues on review committees prove impervious to logic.
 Strict obedience to commands (in the face of implicit repercussions otherwise) trumps logic.

-2015 / 10 / 13 Dean James Lee decides my 2015 salary adjustment to be below the inflation rate, below wage increases in professional and business services in Hong Kong, and far below the price increases in a (for me) representative basket of goods and services.
+2015 / 10 / 13 The dean decides my 2015 salary adjustment to be below the inflation rate, below wage increases in professional and business services in Hong Kong, and far below the price increases in a (for me) representative basket of goods and services.
 Using historical data, my salary increases have been far below the increases in the government’s funding of HKUST.
 Here Supporting files: historical salary series (Excel file), annual activities report, CV.

 2015 / 10 / 13 Response to division head’s “Merit Salary Review 2015” letter.
 In response to the division head’s “we encourage you to submit papers completed during your sabbatical leave to international journals that are highly ranked,” I argue that I either already do so (in a particular Chinese economy journal) and therefore deserve an evaluation of my research as “excellent,” or, should the division head have top general economics journals in mind, that the division head is inconsistent because I am not allowed to teach economics undergraduate courses, it is practically impossible to teach economics graduate courses, and the salary I am being paid is that of a sociologist rather than that of an economist (which should be 68-88% higher, as I document).
 Here, and salary comparison here I do not receive a response.